You may have an employee whose wages are subject to garnishment at some point. What is a wage garnishment? And what do you need to do?

 Agencies that fall under the Debt Collection Improvement Act can garnish up to 15% of disposable earnings for debts owed to the federal government.

-Department of Education agencies can garnish up to 10% of disposable earnings for defaulted federal student loans.
+Department of Education agencies can also garnish up to 15% of disposable earnings for defaulted federal student loans.

 Non-tax federal debts are subject to federal garnishment laws for maximum wages garnished in a pay period.
 They are not subject to any state garnishment laws.